 Once the Graduate Director has been informed, you must submit a thesis proposal.
 The details of this process will be distributed in an email at the beginning of each semester.

 The proposals will be reviewed and voted on by the Art History faculty.
 Rejected proposals can be revised and re-submitted only once.

 We ask that students write a 5-page prospectus with a comprehensive bibliography.
 The 5-page length does not include the bibliography.

 Thesis prospectus: It should outline the proposed topic, the working thesis, provide a brief review of literature on the subject, and resources the student will use.
 A section outline should also be provided, highlighting the key topics or themes of the study.

 Bibliography: This should include no fewer than 20 annotated sources relevant to the project.

 Approval to write a thesis is not guaranteed.
 The prospectus, as well as the student’s previous coursework, writing ability, and work ethic will be taken into consideration.
 Once the prospectus has been approved, the student may then register for ARTH 799.
-Nicole Roth or the graduate director can assist the student with this.
+The Graduate Coordinator or the Graduate Director can assist the student with this.